 The same type of jam will also occur if a shooter fails to fully chamber a round and then puts another one on top of that round.
 It can also occur with a broken extractor or case lodged in the chamber.
 Both should be treated as a broken or disabled firearm.
 Even if you have the time to rip the magazine out, are able to clear the chamber, and get the gun back into action, the gun will most likely duplicate the problem each time due to faulty or broken parts.

 A true double-feed occurs only when one feed lip is bent up on the right or left side and will occur every other round.
 This is fairly easy to detect and correct by simply noting which side the next round is positioned on and whether or not a jam occurs after the first or second shot from the bent side.

 If both feed lips are bent up, it will most often occur with each shot.
 Both lips will need adjustment.
 This condition exists in poorly or non-heat-treated aluminum and most steel magazines since the manufacturers rely on the inherent strength of the steel rather than using a higher carbon content.

-AR Magazines should be routinely examined for wear or damage.
-One common test is to half-load a magazine (15 rounds in 30-round magazine, for example) and smack the base on a hard surface to see if a round pops out to determine if the feed lips are spread and/or the magazine spring is weak.
-This isn’t a good test, as all magazines will release tension on the top rounds, allowing one or two rounds to pop out when tested in this manner.
+Part of AR mag cleaning and maintenance is performing routine examinations.
+AR magazines should be routinely examined for wear or damage.
+One common test is to half-load a magazine (15 rounds in a 30-round magazine, for example) and smack the base on a hard surface to see if a round pops out to determine if the feed lips are spread and/or the magazine spring is weak.
+This isn’t a good test, as all magazines will release the tension on the top rounds, allowing one or two rounds to pop out when tested in this manner.

 The correct maximum and minimum clearance tolerances of a magazine’s feed lips are next to impossible to gauge visually with any degree of accuracy.
 Using a magazine feed lip go/no-go gauge eliminates all of this guesswork.
 Magpul PMAG impact/dust covers double as go/no-go gauges for PMAGs.